Staff Research Projects

 The book is the first in a new series on Income Tax in South Africa, published by Juta & Co under the guidance of an editorial team comprising Professors Hattingh, Roeleveld and West.

-A number of research projects are presently planned by staff involved with the Institute, which includes ‘International Tax Transparency in South Africa: Taxpayer Rights’, ‘Coordination of African Tax Research Networks’, ‘Taxation and the environment’.
+A number of research projects are presently planned by staff involved with the Unit, which includes ‘International Tax Transparency in South Africa: Taxpayer Rights’, ‘Coordination of African Tax Research Networks’, ‘Taxation and the environment’.

 Staff members associated with the Institute also engage on a voluntary basis with various governmental and non-profit organisations, providing them with support, research assistance and technical advice.
 Present engagements include the Davis Tax Committee, NEPAD, the World Bank and various organs of the South African Parliament.